jhoelzel/jhoelzel.github.io/_posts/2022-01-28-k3s-get-kubeconfig.md

     client-key-data: <redacted>=
 ```

-The keen observer will notice that, apart from my redactions, the IP-Adress of the cluster is set to 127.0.0.1 and therefore you will not be able to connect to your control-plane from your localhost.
+The keen observer will notice that, apart from my redactions, the IP-Address of the cluster is set to 127.0.0.1 and therefore you will not be able to connect to your control-plane from your localhost.
 Therefore we need to update its IP.

 **Please note that you should never change the file in the folder itself, because your cluster will be using it communicate**